tnear/sql/Union.md

 https://en.wikipedia.org/wiki/Set_operations_(SQL)

 The `union` operator combines the results of two SQL queries into a single table of all matching rows.
-The two queries must result in th same number of columns ad compatible data types.
+The two queries must result in the same number of columns and compatible data types.
 Duplicate records are removed unless `union all` is used.

 ## Example